cadrianxyz/random-code-snippets/google-scripts/calendar-sync/README.md

 ```

 ## Main Functions
-- `SyncCommitments`: used to synchronize between a `WORK` calendar with its associated `WORK_1_Star` calendar (a copy of the main work calendar, with transformations of the event title, color, description, etc based on the status of that event)
+- `SyncToStar`: used to synchronize between a `WORK` calendar with its associated `WORK_1_Star` calendar (a copy of the main work calendar, with transformations of the event title, color, description, etc based on the status of that event)
 - `SyncForSharing`: used to copy events from **multiple** calendars into a destination calendar that can be used for sharing.
 Highly customizable based on what things to be shown, etc.